godotengine/godot-docs/classes/class_multimesh.rst

 - void **set_instance_custom_data** **(** :ref:`int<class_int>` instance, :ref:`Color<class_Color>` custom_data **)**

 Sets custom data for a specific instance.
-Although :ref:`Color<class_Color>` is used, it is just a container for 4 numbers.
+Although :ref:`Color<class_Color>` is used, it is just a container for 4 floating point numbers.
+The format of the number can change depending on the :ref:`CustomDataFormat<enum_MultiMesh_CustomDataFormat>` used.

 ----